Explore Section & Events

 - Personal Income Tax, (505) 827-0827

-- Our offices are located in the Manual Lujan Building, at
+Our administrative offices are located in the Manual Lujan Building, 1200 South St. Francis Drive, Santa Fe, New Mexico 87505

 The Revenue Processing Division has four bureaus: Administrative Resolution and Services; Data Capture; Postal Processing; and Returns Processing.